 Additional insurance is an extension of your liability policy.
-When you add someone to this policy, you are giving them Additional Insured endorsement, and this in turn gives them access to your full coverage.
-That means, they can turn to your insurance policy in case they are sued for your actions, and are covered according to your policy.
+When you add someone to this policy, you are giving them Additional Insured status, and this means that your operations at that location are covered.
+The Additional Insured can turn to your insurance policy in case they are sued for your actions, and are covered according to your policy.

 Similarly, if you’re a contractor going into a worksite you’ll likely want to add the place of work as an Additional Insured.
 Many jobs – especially those won through tenders or with large companies, both public and private – will absolutely require being added as Additional Insured as part of the bid.
-In addition to general liability for yourself and workers, it then also covers legal claims that may arise from your work or presence at the place listed as an Additional Insured.
+Again, your insurance covers legal claims that may arise from your work or presence at the place listed as an Additional Insured.
 Listing a place as Additional Insured does not change your coverage; it simply states explicitly that work at a given site is covered.

 How Do I Add an Additional Insured?

-An additional insured is generally either sent to you via the postal service or in some cases, sent to you via email as a PDF file, listing the place of employment as requested.
+A Certificate with the Additional Insured added is generally either sent to you via the postal service or in some cases, sent to you via email as a PDF file, listing the place of employment as requested.
 It can then be printed or easily shared.
 Next Insurance customers have a free, instant choice, which enables customers to get access to their Live Certificate of insurance and add Additional Insured anytime–details below.

 Additional Insured with Next Insurance

 Here at Next Insurance, we don’t like fees, and we don’t like making you wait.
 We know you’re busy and that you need to get back to your business.
-We’ve worked hard to make this process instant and free, with your PDF processed online in real-time.
-You can print as many Certificates as you need, add as many Additional Insured as you need, and adding an Additional Insured/Certificate Holder is always free and online, 24/7.
+We’ve worked hard to make this process instant and free, with your Live Certificate available online in real-time.
+You can email as many Certificates as you need, add as many Additional Insured as you need, and adding an Additional Insured/Certificate Holder is always free and online, 24/7.

 And in the cut-throat business market, where quickly adding an Additional Insured to a policy can make all the difference in terms of getting a job, this is an advantage.